Intern in the Faroe Islands

 If you are granted a permit as an intern, your residence permit is linked to the specific internship on the Faroe Islands.
 Your internship is the basis for your permit.

-If you lose your internship or change to a new, you must always inform SIRI.
+If you lose your internship or change to a new, you must always inform the Immigration Office.

 Your work permit is limited to the internship that your permit is based on.
 You may not work in other positions than the one stated in your permit.
 This also applies if you are offered a new position at the same workplace.